Follpvosten/karpador-world/README.md

 This repo also contains my server's [minetest.conf], as well as the script I use to deploy this setup on Hetzner Cloud.

+I've not yet thought about how to automate pulling data from my backup server or somewhere else, and that will likely be a local-only thing.

 The git repo is BSD 2-Clause licensed, the submodules have their own licenses.